intel/llvm/sycl/doc/design/OffloadDesign.md

 implied options set via target options such as `-fsycl-targets=intel_gpu_skl` will be processed by a new options to the wrapper, `--gen-tool-arg=<arg>`

+To support multiple target specifications, for instance:
+`-fsycl-targets=intel_gpu_skl,intel_gpu_pvc`, multiple `--gen-tool-arg`
+options can be passed on the command line.
+Each instance will be considered a separate OCLOC call passing along the `<args>` as options to the OCLOC call.
+The compiler driver will be responsible for putting together the full option list to be passed along.

+> -fsycl -fsycl-targets=spir64_gen,intel_gpu_skl
+-Xsycl-target-backend=spir64_gen "-device pvc -options -extraopt_pvc"
+-Xsycl-target-backend=intel_gpu_skl "-options -extraopt_skl"

+*Example: spir64_gen enabling options*

+> --gen-tool-arg="-device pvc -options extraopt_pvc"
+--gen-tool-arg="-device skl -options -extraopt_skl"

+*Example: clang-linker-wrapper options*

+Each OCLOC call will be represented as a separate device binary that is individually wrapped and linked into the final executable.

 #### spir64_fpga support

 Compilation behaviors involving AOT for FPGA involve an additional call to